next-multilingual/next-multilingual/README.md

 export default MyDocument;
 ```

-This serves only 1 purpose: display the correct server-side locale in the `<html>` tag.
+This serves only 1 purpose: display the correct server side locale in the `<html>` tag.
 Since we are using a "fake" default locale, it's important to keep the correct SSR markup, especially when resolving a dynamic locale on `/`.
 The `normalizeLocale` is not mandatory but a recommended ISO 3166 convention.
 Since Next.js uses the locales as URL prefixes, they are lower-cased in the configuration and can be re-normalized as needed.

 ### Configure all your pages to use SEO friendly markup